AnityaGan9urde/NEWS-Headline-Classifier-project/README.md

 - A Django app to determine the topic for a News article headline / title using the BERT model.
 - Can detect around 40 topics for a title.
 ---
-### :warning: Note that the trained Bert model is not included in this repository due to GitHub file size limits.
+### :warning: Note that the trained Bert model is not included in this repository due to GitHub file size limits but can be downloaded from a Google Drive link shared below.
 ---
 ## App preview:<br>
 <img src="https://github.com/AnityaGan9urde/NEWS-Headline-Classifier-project/blob/main-main/app_preview.gif"></img>